Haberdashery Fun

 Have you tried kraft-tex?
 Kraft-tex is a vibrant paper that looks, feels and wears like leather, but sews, cuts and washes like fabric.
 It works perfectly on this bowl and has that awesome weathered look.

 I went back and forth on what to make this month and finally landed on making this bowl.
-I used my collapsable fabric bowl PDF pattern and the pattern is a free download in my online store.
+I used my collapsable fabric bowl PDF pattern.
+You can find it in my online store.

 These bowls were created a few years ago and inspired by my travels.
 I used to manage a large territory and travel a lot for my job.
 At times, I could be gone for a week at a time, so I created this bowl to hold all my little things in my hotel room – car keys, the hotel room card, ear buds, loose change, jewelry, anything really!
 They are perfect for travel because they collapse.
 I added velcro to each corner.
 As you can see in the image above you just push each corner piece together and are good to go.